Saddleback film students celebrate their projects at the 2022 Newport Beach Film Festival

 “When I was growing up, my grandma would tell me bits of stories and I felt like I should dive deeper into it,” Farmer said.
 “I wanted to find out what went on during her childhood and it just spawned into this bigger interview story.”

 One of the comedic features that premiered at the festival was “Rapscallion,” which focused around a film student trying to make the next big movie in Hollywood.
 The film features many different styles of camera shots from various Hollywood blockbusters in the past, including a western shot for one of the scenes in the movie.
-The cinematography for the film was done by Kai Vargas, who shot three out of the six films shown at the festival.

 “I liked planning out all the creative shots, like the one shot scene at the end of the film,” said Tasha Patrick, the director of the film.
 “The final shot of the film was around two minutes of just one long take, so that was just a lot of preparation even though it looks chaotic and silly.”